kailys6690/github-tutorial/README.md

 To make a repository, you need to turn a directory you specify to that repository.
 We use a command called `git init`.

 `git init` is used to initialize git in our directory (that is now a repository) for version control.
 You can only use this code only **once!**
 To make our first repository, we start by going to the root of our workspace.
-It should look something like this:
-**ADD SCREENSHOT**
 **Make sure you are not in `~ $ `! you need to be into `~/workspace $`!**
 Now you make your first directory by using the command `mkdir directoryname`.
 Once you have made your directory, use the command `cd directoryname` to go into the directory you have made.
 This step is completely **important** because we are going to use the command `git init` for that specific directory you have made.
 If you don't `cd` into that directory and instead you use `git init` right away, you will make your workspace as a repository and we do **not** want that.